 See Snapcraft release notes for a more detailed look at recent Snapcraft releases.

-We’ve made some tentative first steps to produce a troubleshooting page to help users identify the most common issues and hopefully their solutions.
+We’ve also made some tentative first steps to produce a troubleshooting page to help users identify the most common issues and hopefully their solutions.
 And with the recent additions of Flutter and ROS (1 and 2) extensions, the list of Snapcraft extensions has grown enough to warrant a separate page, which we’ve called Supported extensions.

 We’ve also added an example implementation and, some real-world example scripts, to the Add snap configuration documentation.
 This hopefully makes adding configurable options to your own snaps easier.